Byron/gitoxide/README.md

 [![Crates.io](https://img.shields.io/crates/v/gitoxide.svg)](https://crates.io/crates/gitoxide)

 **gix** is a command-line interface (*CLI*) to access git repositories.
-It's written to optimize the _user-experience_, and perform as _good or better than the native implementation_.
+It's written to optimize the _user-experience_, and perform as _good or better than the canonical implementation_.

 Furthermore it provides **an easy and safe to use API** in the form of various small crates for implementing your own tools in a breeze.
 Please see _'Development Status'_ for a listing of all crates and their capabilities.